Zachmanjz/Zachmanjz/README.md

 - 🌱 I’m currently learning Javascript and PHP
 - 🤔 I’m looking for help with best ways to validate forms on the backend.
 - 📫 How to reach me: zach.jeremy@gmail.com
 - ⚡ Fun fact: I have a master's degree.
-I love hot sauce and EDM.
+I love 🌮 Mexican food including hot sauce and 🎧 Electronic dance music
--->